dreamyguy/gitlogg/README.md

 To simplify the generation process to a point that no configuration is required, follow this directory structure:

-    .
+    gitlogg/          <== this repository's root
-    ├── gitlogg
+    ├── scripts/
     │   ├── gitlogg-generate-log.sh
     │   ├── gitlogg-parse-json.js
     │   └── gitlogg.sh
-    └── repos         <== place/keep your repositories under the folder "repos" ├── repo1
+    └── _repos/       <== copy/place/keep your repositories under the folder "_repos/"
+        ├── repo1
         ├── repo2
         ├── repo3
         └── repo4

-1. Copy the `gitlogg` folder and all its content to the indicated relative path to your local repositories (shown above).
+1. Copy the all the repositories you wish to parse to `JSON` to the `_repos/` folder, as shown above.

-2. Navigate to the `gitlogg` directory:
+2. Granted that you are within the `gitlogg` folder (this repo's root), run:

-        $ cd path/to/the/folder/in/your/system/gitlogg/

-3. Run it:

-        $ ./gitlogg.sh
+        $ npm run gitlogg

 #### Advanced Mode

 To generate the `JSON` file based on repositories in any other location, you'll have to define the path to the folder that contains all your repositories.

-1. Copy the `gitlogg` folder and all its content to a folder of your preference, it really doesn't matter where it is.

-2. Open [`gitlogg-generate-log.sh`](https://github.com/dreamyguy/gitlogg/blob/master/gitlogg/gitlogg-generate-log.sh#L17) with an editor of your choice and edit the `yourpath` variable:
+1. Open [`gitlogg-generate-log.sh`](https://github.com/dreamyguy/gitlogg/blob/master/scripts/gitlogg-generate-log.sh#L4) with an editor of your choice and edit the `yourpath` variable:

         # define the absolute path to the directory that contains all your repositories
-        yourpath=~/path/to/directory/that/contains/all/your/repositories/

-3. Navigate to the `gitlogg` directory:

-        $ cd path/to/the/folder/in/your/system/gitlogg/

-4. Run it:
+        yourpath=/absolute/system/path/to/directory/that/contains/all/your/repositories/

+2. Granted that you are within the `gitlogg` folder (this repo's root), run:

-        $ ./gitlogg.sh
+        $ npm run gitlogg

 ## The parsed `JSON` file

-> _Two files will be generated at the `gitlogg` folder: `gitlogg.tmp` and `gitlogg.json`._
+> _Two files will be generated: `_tmp/gitlogg.tmp` and `_output/gitlogg.json`._

 Two files were necessary because of the nature of the script, that loops through all subdirectories and outputs the `git log` for all valid `git` repositories.
 Once that loop is done, a valid `JSON` file (`gitlogg.json`) is generated out of `gitlogg.tmp`.

 `gitlogg.tmp` is just a temporary file from which `gitlogg.json` bases itself on.
 In case the parsing fails `gitlogg.tmp` can come in handy for debugging.

 ## Further Notes

+#### Debugging

+I've created error messages with suggested solutions, to help you get past the most common issues.

+However, `git log`'s output can break while it's being processed.
+That's most certainly caused by fields that allow for user input, like _commit messages_.
+These fields may contain characters that crash with those reserved for the generation of `gitlogg.tmp`, namely `\n` and `\r`.

+Efforts have been made to prevent it from happening, but it might still happen in some edge cases.
+If it does, have a look at the generated `gitlogg.tmp` and see if the expected structure (which is obvious) breaks.
+Once you have identified the line, have a closer look at the commit and look for an unusual character.

+Post an issue with a link to a _gist_ containing your broken `gitlogg.tmp` and I will try to reproduce the problem.

 #### Documentation